Hotels

 The lobby of the lovely Yurbban Passage Hotel & Spa

-Close to the Plaça de Catalunya, and literally connecting the El Born and Eixample districts, Yurbban Passage Hotel & Spa offers the best of both worlds.
+Yurbban Passage Hotel & Spa is close to the Plaça de Catalunya.
+It literally connects the El Born and Eixample districts.
+And it offers the best of both worlds.
 Read more and book here.

 Hotel Rec Barcelona

 The Hotel Rec is a rare wallet-friendly Barcelona hotel.
-To a degree you get what you pay for, but the Rec does have a few things working in its favor.
+To a degree, you get what you pay for.
+However, the Rec does have a few things working in its favor.
 Read more here.

 El Raval